Three Days of the Condor: Plot

-Turner discovers Joubert's location using a hotel key found on the hitman.
+Turner discovers Joubert's location using a hotel key found on the hit man.
 Turner, disguised as a phone company worker, uses the hotel switchboard to trace a phone call from Joubert and learn the name and address of Leonard Atwood, CIA Deputy Director of Operations for the Middle East.
 Confronting Atwood at gunpoint in his mansion near Washington, D.C., Turner suggests his own original report to CIA headquarters had exposed a rogue CIA operation to seize Middle Eastern oil fields.

 Fearful of its disclosure, Atwood had privately ordered Turner's section eliminated.
 Atwood confirms the accusation as Joubert enters and unexpectedly kills him, staging it as a suicide.
 Atwood's superiors had hired Joubert to eliminate someone who was about to become an embarrassment, overriding Atwood's original contract for Joubert to kill Turner.
 Joubert suggests that the resourceful Turner leave the country and even become an assassin himself.
-Turner rejects the suggestion, but heeds Joubert's warning that the CIA will try to eliminate him as another embarrassment, possibly entrapping him through a trusted acquaintance.
+Turner rejects the suggestion but heeds Joubert's warning that the CIA will try to eliminate him as another embarrassment, possibly entrapping him through a trusted acquaintance.

 Back in New York, Turner has a rendezvous with Higgins near Times Square.
 Higgins describes the oilfield plan as a contingency "game" that was planned within the CIA without approval.
 He defends the project, suggesting when oil shortages cause a major economic crisis, the American people will accept harsh measures to keep their comfortable lives.
 Turner then reveals that he has given full details to The New York Times.
 Higgins retorts that Turner is about to become a very lonely man and questions whether the whistleblowing will really be published.
 "They'll print it," Turner defiantly replies.
-As "Condor" walks away, Higgins shouts after him "How do you know?"
+As "Condor" walks away, Higgins shouts after him, "How do you know?".